standard-procedure/consolidate/README.md

 ```

 NOTE: The merge fields are case-sensitive - which is why they should be supplied as strings (using the older `{ "key" => "value" }` style ruby hash).

+If your merge isn't working, you can pass `verbose: true` to `open` and it will list the internal .xml documents it finds, the fields it finds within those .xml documents and the substitutions it is trying to perform.

+## How it works

+This is a bit sketchy and pieced together from the [code I found]((https://gist.github.com/ericmason/7200448)) and various bits of skimming through the published file format.

+A .docx file (unlike the previous .doc file), is actually a .zip file that contains a number of .xml files.
+The contents of the document are stored in these .xml files, along with configuration information and stuff like fonts and styles.

+When setting up a merge field, Word adds some special tags into the .xml file.
+There appear to be two different versions of how it does this - using `w:fldSimple` or `w:instrText` tags.
+Consolidate goes through each .xml file within the document (ignoring some which are configuration related) and looks for these two types of tag.

+The `data` method uses the hash of `field: value` data you supply, copies the .xml files and performs a straight text substitution on any matching merge fields.
+Then `write_to`

 ## Development